EiffelFly/summerbud/_data/thoughts/my-thinking-process-of-solving-clustered-context.md

 [^1]: [Goodwin, Charles; Duranti, Alessandro, eds.
 (1992).
 "Rethinking context: an introduction" (PDF).
 Rethinking context: Language as an interactive phenomenon](http://www.sscnet.ucla.edu/anthro/faculty/duranti/reprints/rethco.pdf)
 [^2]: For example, China.
 It becomes a fortification for the group that holds the power.
-[^3]: [Webring](https://github.com/XXIIVV/webring) This forms a set of links, that connect hundreds of websites.
-[^4]: And the bullet point-like UI strengthens the feeling too.
+[^3]: And the bullet point-like UI strengthens the feeling too.
 People can only judge by single order so they tend to trust the first result.
-[^5]: Each company has its policy.
+[^4]: Each company has its policy.
 But usually, you have no hope to retrieve all your data on your hand.
-[^6]: If you live in a country that is autocratic and has the power and wealth to reshape how the internet interacts with people.
+[^5]: If you live in a country that is autocratic and has the power and wealth to reshape how the internet interacts with people.
 That is another story.
 I hope in a democratic society, the internet can slowly but steadily march to a more independent position.
-[^7]: I am mostly focusing on "Tech Documentation" and "The Context gathering/connection" right now.
+[^6]: I am mostly focusing on "Tech Documentation" and "The Context gathering/connection" right now.
 And I believe what we need to do for these issues is not rebuild something but re-connection materials.
-[^8]: New cloud-native languages like Go keep gaining popularity and building an ecosystem around them.
+[^7]: New cloud-native languages like Go keep gaining popularity and building an ecosystem around them.
 The result is building a well-design API is not as hard as it used to be and it's much more reliable and cost-effective for a small company to release its API too.
-[^9]: The major insight of Google is they don't rely on people's input but observe how people interact with that specific web page.
+[^8]: The major insight of Google is they don't rely on people's input but observe how people interact with that specific web page.
 But in the end, their data won't be as valuable as people directly point out where to find the information.
-[^10]: Remark.js and Rehype.js are very powerful toolsets.
+[^9]: Remark.js and Rehype.js are very powerful toolsets.
 They not only make markdown parsing much easier but also open up a new world for us to explore.
 Imagine you have multiple entry points to diagnose the article not just the start of the article. [remarkjs/remark](https://github.com/remarkjs/remark)
-[^11]: You could look into the way notion exported their data.
+[^10]: You could look into the way notion exported their data.
 It's a mess and very hard to process.